What are life income joint and survivor settlement option guarantees?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-With life insurance, there are difficult decisions to consider, not least of which things like your life income and joint survivor settlement option guarantees.
+With life insurance, there are difficult decisions to consider, not least of which things like your life income joint and survivor settlement option guarantees.

 We’ll help you understand the difference between cash settlements and distributed settlements, as well as reveal why particular settlement options may end up costing you more.
 You can add them to both term and whole life insurance policies, starting as low as $10.02/month.